djouharadgb/djouharadgb/README.md

 ---

 M1 student in AI & Visual Computing.
 I work on computer vision and machine learning, and I care about how things look just as much as how they work.
 I do UI/UX and graphic design on the side, and occasionally build games for fun.
-Interested in research.
+Interested in AI & Visual Computing research.

 ---